The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Deficiency relief is discussed in the Life insurance policies ― deficiency relief guidance note.

-Changes to the top slicing relief calculation have been introduced by Finance Bill 2020 for chargeable event gains that occur on or after 11 March 2020.
-See ‘Calculation rules for the purposes of
+Changes to the top slicing relief calculation have been introduced by FA 2020 for chargeable event gains that occur on or after 11 March 2020.
+These are discussed in context below, but for an analysis of these changes in isolation, see the FA 2020 ― changes to top slicing

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.